 - Legal or CPA fees

 - New car purchases

-Extraordinary expenses are usually expected but not monthly, making them different from Emergency expenses.
+Extraordinary expenses are usually expected, but not monthly, making them different from emergency expenses.

-For this reason, it’s easy to forget about them until they happen.
-I also keep a tab with all the few extraordinary expenses for the year since these can ruin an otherwise perfect wealth plan.
+For this reason, it’s easy to forget about extraordinary expenses until they happen.
+I like to keep a tab on my spreadsheet with all the few extraordinary expenses for the year since these can ruin an otherwise perfect wealth plan.

-Add your normal monthly expenses to one twelfth of your annual extraordinary expenses.
+Add your normal monthly expenses to one-twelfth of your annual extraordinary expenses.

-Because knowing your finances and assets intimately will help you know the best amount of net worth to keep in cash better than anyone else.
+This is all excellent.
+Keep going because knowing your finances and assets intimately will help you know the best amount of net worth to keep in cash better than any cookie cutter formula ever will.

-Knowing your expenses was about gathering data while knowing how many months to keep in cash requires some insight and evaluation.
+Knowing your expenses was about simply gathering data while knowing how many months to keep in cash requires some insight and evaluation.

-Sometimes the problem with financial advice is that it often varies greatly based on who you ask, and what they are selling.
-Three months is very different from 2 years, right?
+Sometimes the problem with financial advice is that it varies greatly based on who you ask, and what they are selling.

 There are many factors to consider in deciding how much of your net worth to keep in cash.